maxtimbo/invoice-cli/README.md

+# Archived

+This repository has been archived as I have refactored this and moved it to the more robust [invoice-app](https://github.com/maxtimbo/invoice-app).
+Much of the same functionality is present with the cli, but I've also added invoice-web for a web based gui.

+---

 # Invoice-CLI Work in Progress

 I wanted to learn how to write in Rust.
 I'm using this project to practice.
 I don't recommend you use this until this readme is more fleshed out as the project will likely be closer to completion.
 In the meantime, have a look at the src to view my progress.